microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgUserDeviceEnrollmentConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNMENTS <IMicrosoftGraphEnrollmentConfigurationAssignment[]>: The list of group assignments for the device configuration profile.
+ASSIGNMENTS <IMicrosoftGraphEnrollmentConfigurationAssignment[]>: The list of group assignments for the device configuration profile
   - `[Id <String>]`: Read-only.
   - `[Source <String>]`: deviceAndAppManagementAssignmentSource
   - `[SourceId <String>]`: Identifier for resource used for deployment to a group